ycroissant/descstat/README.md

 - `freq_table` for frequency tables, suitable for factors or integer numerical series,
-- `hist_table` for histogram tables, suitable for numerical series, either provided as a numeric or as a factor containing numerical classes,
+- `bins_table` for bins tables, suitable for numerical series, either provided as a numeric or as a factor containing numerical classes,
 - `cont_table` for contingency tables of two series.